 In mid-transition period hybrid service stations with circular e-fuels, f-fuels and V-loading stations connected with the e-grid and eventually equipped with a wankel powered electricity generation on e-fuels could temporarily compensate for peak / emergency demand in that district.

 Although this way release CO2, on the other hand, there are CO2 savings in the extraction and refining of fossile fuel during the transition period spanning decades.
-However, in the case of cars and domestic heating CO2 cannot be captured at the point of emission, while DAC requires very high levels of energy.
+However, in the case of cars and domestic heating CO2 cannot be captured at the point of emission, and DAC requires very high levels of (nuclear) energy.

 This has been a cherished idea since the first solar panels.